evryn/laravel-code-challenge-1/README.md

 This document is designed to test an examinee's knowledge of PHP design principles and its implementations on Laravel framework.

 ### System
-This project is about a file uploading system.
-User can sign-in and upload files.
+This project is about an image uploading system.
+User will sign-in and upload images.

 ### Development
-The project has been designed in 3 levels.
+The project will be done in 3 versions.
 First two of them are required to complete the project and the other one is optional.
-You'll have 1 day to work on the project and decide how you're going to balance the things we care below.
+You'll have 1 day to work on the project and decide how you're going to balance the things we care about (see below).
 Some people decide to do the required levels but keep the code clean and high quality as possible, and some care about the task completion.

 We care about:
 - Code Quality & Standartization
 - Optimization
+- Security
 - Level Progress
 - Deadline